Rainbow Thresholds: Final Remarks

 \section{Final Remarks}

-An earlier version claimed to have full generalisations of the threshold results of \cite{KNP2020}, \cite{FKNP2020}.
-Excellent reviewing pointed out significant errors and we can only claim a (partial) generalisation of \cite{FKNP2020}.
+An earlier version claimed to have full generalisations of the threshold results of \cite{FKNP2020}, \cite{KNP2020}.
+Excellent reviewing pointed out significant errors and we can only claim a partial generalisation of \cite{FKNP2020} due to the restriction $\k=\Omega(r)$ and $N\leq \k^2r/\log^5r$.
 We nevertheless are confident that the threshold results of these papers can be generalised to rainbow versions.

-{\bf Acknowledgement} We thank Sam Spiro and Lutz Warnke and his student Erlang Surya for pointing out issues in previous versions.
-We also thank Lutz for pointing out the use of the Chebyshev inequality in the proof of Lemma \ref{LJ}.
+{\bf Acknowledgement} We thank Sam Spiro and Lutz Warnke and Erlang Surya for pointing out issues in previous versions.
+We also thank the referees for their help and dedication in correcting the paper.